Chef Matthew Lake of Zy Food Wine & Cheese. |

 These "wet" scallops that squirt out moisture are very difficult to sear properly.
 He said Harmons and Whole Foods carry dry scallops, and the Aquarius fish market would be another place to ask for them.

-- When searing scallops, he gets them golden brown on each side, and just warmed throughout.
+- He likes searing scallops in either grapeseed or canola oil, in a cast-iron skillet.- When searing scallops, he gets them golden brown on each side, and just warmed throughout.
 They should still be a little translucent.
 If they are cooked too long, they tend to get tough and stringy.

 "Cast iron works beautifully for that, it helps retain the heat so well," he said, adding that he inherited a favorite cast iron pan from his grandmother.